Sports in Puerto Rico: International Puerto Rican Basketball players

 Puerto Rico's national basketball team has reached the Olympic Games multiple times, including the 2004 Athens Olympics, where they became the first team to defeat the United States Dream Team during Olympic competition.
 Puerto Rico's national team has won gold medals in other international competitions.

 Puerto Ricans have also been members of the Harlem Globetrotters.
 In 1995, Orlando Antigua, whose mother is Puerto Rican, became the first non-black in 52 years to play for the Harlem Globetrotters.
 In 2008, Orlando Melendez a.k.a.
 "El Gato" became the first Puerto Rican-born player and the second Hispanic to play for the Harlem Globetrotters.

 Bobsled

 Puerto Rico had a Bobsled team in the 1992, 1994 and 1998 Winter Olympics.

 Boxing

 Early history of boxing in Puerto Rico

-The sport of boxing was also introduced by the United States military which occupied Puerto Rico and the same as Basketball, boxing was used by the American soldiers as part of their physical training.
+The sport of boxing was also introduced by the United States military which occupied Puerto Rico and, just as basketball was, boxing was used by the American soldiers as part of their physical training.
 Boxing competitions amongst the soldiers were open to the public.
-The first boxing match in Puerto Rico was held on January 15, 1899.
+The first boxing match in Puerto Rico was held on 15 January 1899.

 Boxing has, for many years, disputed the top spot for the Puerto Rican fan's favorite sport with Baseball and Basketball.
 Puerto Ricans have distinguished themselves both as amateurs and professionals.
 In 1917, Nero Chen became the first Puerto Rican professional boxer to gain international recognition.
 Puerto Rico has also been the site of many championship fights.